Staff & Contributors

 In 2021 he won his first award for photography: Third Place in the 2021 Appalachian Mountain Club Photo Contest for his photo, “Ice Fisherman by Shawnee Peak.”
 A year later, he won First Place in the Outdoors Close to Home category of the same photo contest for his photo, “Coastal Mood.”

 In addition to photography, Garrick is also a writer, graphic artist, and podcast host who enjoys playing drums for his church, long bike rides and hikes, and experiencing the wealth of natural beauty of Maine and beyond.

-Fred is an award-winning photojournalist who has completed more than 15,000 newspaper and magazine assignments.
+Fred J. Field is a photojournalist who has completed more than 15,000 newspaper and magazine assignments.
 He has been a staff photographer at newspapers in Maine and Massachusetts, becoming photo director at two of them.
-His work has been recognized by POYi, BPPA, NPPA, NEAPNEA and others.
-Fred has a BS in television and radio from the Newhouse School at Syracuse University.